Shadeeb-Hossain/Smart-Shower-IoT-system-/README.md

 **
 smart_shower_code.py:**     It is the code to connect wireless sensors to the Raspberry Pi which in turn is connected to the IoT (Internet of Things) platform.

+It is divided into the following code snippets:

+(i) Library setup

+(ii) Variable setup

+(iii) GPIO setup

+(iv) Data sending to ThingSpeak

+(v) Data receiving from ThingSpeak

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------